 The Troll Trail Sections (from south to north):

-The official E1 starts in the small city of Varberg to the south, which becomes all the more smaller when compared with Gothenburg.
-And honestly, having hiked the trail from Varberg to Göteborg, I wasn't that impressed with that stretch of trail.
+The official E1 starts in the small city of Varberg to the south.
+And honestly, having hiked the trail from Varberg to Göteborg, I wasn't very impressed with that stretch of trail.
 Which is why I skipped them entirely in planning the TT.
 Not to mention that if you are doing a thru-hike of the E1 trails (going north or southbound), it's probably more convenient and fun to have Göteborg as your first or last stop in Sweden.

-Finding the TT in Göteborg is easy.
-An entry point to start north on Bohusleden can be found in various parts of the city, but the Skatås trailhead is perhaps the most accessible, which is why I chose it as the southern terminus for the TT.
-You also go from city to woods pretty fast once you head out on the trail.
-To find it head to the eastern part of the city past the amusement park Liseberg.
-It's about 5km from the Central Station and makes for a nice city walk, with parks and canals along the way.
-Or you can catch the number 5 tram and get off at the Welandergatan stop, then it's just down the road to the east less than a kilometer away.
+Finding the TT in Göteborg is easy!
+An entry point to start northbound on Bohusleden can be found at various parts of the city and its suburbs, but the Skatås trailhead is perhaps the most accessible (close to Kjellberg park, which you can find here), which is why I chose it as the southern terminus for the TT.
+It's about 5km from the Centralstation train station and makes for a nice city walk, with parks and canals along the way.
+Or you can catch the number 5 tram just outside of the central train station and get off at the Welandergatan stop, then it's just down the road to the east less than a kilometer away.

 Or you can skip right to this post I wrote after hiking the whole trail, where I explain how I would hike it again and why.